heroku/java-workbook/README.md

         [INFO] Final Memory: 11M/167M
         [INFO] ------------------------------------------------------------------------

-2. Set the REPO environment variable to the location of the local Maven repository so the dependencies can be located when the web process is started:

-    On Mac or Linux:

-        export REPO=~/.m2/repository

-    On Windows:

-    set REPO=%UserProfile%\.m2\repository

-3. Start the webapp process from the helloheroku directory:
+2. Start the webapp process from the helloheroku directory:

     On Mac or Linux: